Nuts are a diverse and nutritionally rich food group with numerous varieties to explore, each with its own set of unique nutritional benefits,

 Learn more about other peanut products:

-The United States is the primary global producer of pecans, and the nation produces more than 250 million pounds of these nuts per year (26).
+The United States leads the world in pecan production, turning out more than 250 million pounds of these nuts per year (28).

 - Calories: 196 kcal